aimz-org/interview-assignment-frontend/README.md

-# Interview Assignment: Python API Service
+# Interview Assignment: React TypeScript User Management Dashboard

 ## Overview
-Your task is to build a Python API service that provides search, mutation, and subscription capabilities for a dataset of user information.
-The service should be built with scalability, maintainability, and performance in mind.
+Your task is to build a modern React TypeScript application that creates a user management dashboard using the provided dataset.
+This assignment focuses on demonstrating your understanding of state management, UI/UX design principles, and TypeScript development skills.

 ## Dataset
 The dataset (`data/mock_data.csv`) contains user information with the following fields: